 Severe hepatic impairment.
 Pregnant women and females of reproductive potential not using effective contraception.
 Allergy to or co-administration with leflunomide.

 Hepatotoxicity.
 Embryo-fetal toxicity.

-Risk of severe liver injury: obtain serum transaminase and bilirubin levels within 6 months before initiation, monitor ALT at least monthly for 6 months after starting.
-Consider discontinuing if transaminases >3XULN is confirmed.
+Risk of potentially life-threatening liver injury: obtain serum transaminase and bilirubin levels within 6 months prior to initiation, monitor ALT at least monthly for 6 months after starting.
+Consider discontinuing if transaminases >3×ULN is confirmed.
 Discontinue if drug-induced liver injury suspected and start elimination procedure; monitor liver tests weekly until normalized.
-Pre-existing acute or chronic liver disease, or those with ALT >2XULN prior to initiation: do not treat.
+Pre-existing acute or chronic liver disease, or those with ALT >2×ULN prior to initiation: do not treat.
 Embryo-fetal toxicity; exclude pregnancy before starting.
 Advise females of reproductive potential and males to use effective contraception during treatment and until teriflunomide level is verified <0.02mg/L. Perform accelerated elimination procedure: after drug discontinuance, females of reproductive potential who wish to become pregnant or becomes pregnant during therapy, males before fathering child; see full labeling.
-Obtain CBCs within 6 months prior to starting.
+Obtain CBCs within 6 months prior to initiation.
 Severe immunodeficiency, bone marrow disease, or severe, uncontrolled infections: not recommended.
 Screen for latent TB; if test positive, treat prior to initiation.
 Monitor BP before starting and periodically.
 Diabetes, >60 years: increased risk of peripheral neuropathy.
 Monitor for new onset or worsening pulmonary symptoms (with/without fever); discontinue and evaluate if occurs.
 Nursing mothers: not recommended.